Afghanistan's 'Game of Thrones' jeopardises peace process

 Planned morning ceremonies were postponed and guests kept waiting while U.S. Special Envoy Zalmay Khalilzad tried to broker a last-minute deal between the longtime political foes - but there was no word of a breakthrough.
 Ghani eventually took an oath at the presidential palace in a ceremony attended by foreign diplomats including Khalilzad and NATO forces commander Scott Miller.

 The Ministry of Interior said four rockets were launched from a car, injuring one policeman.
-As some attendees ducked and ran for cover, Ghani briefly paused his address, saying: "do not be afraid of one or two explosions, stay in your seats."
-Returning to his speech, Ghani said he would stick to his previous cabinet for two weeks before selecting a new set of members which would include people beyond his political camp to form "an inclusive government."
+As some attendees ducked and ran for cover, Ghani briefly paused his address, saying: "Do not be afraid of one or two explosions, stay in your seats."
+Returning to his speech, Ghani said he would stick to his previous cabinet for two weeks before selecting new members who would include people beyond his political camp to form "an inclusive government."

 He plans to finalise a negotiating team for talks with the Taliban on Tuesday and to make a further announcement on demands by the militants for the release of 5,000 prisoners.
 The Taliban, which has waged an insurgency since shortly after its fall from power in 2001, has made their release a condition for talks but Ghani has rejected the demand.